21 Great Day Trips From New York City

 *Contributed by Caroline, Happy When Abroad

-From New York City, the U.S. capital can be reached in under four hours by car and bus.
-Washington, DC is the perfect destination for people who want to dive a bit into American culture and history.
+Washington D.C., the U.S. capital, can be reached in under four hours by car and bus.
+Washington, DC, is the perfect destination for people who want to explore American culture and history.

-The city is relatively budget-friendly and popular among young people as there are plenty of hostels, vibrant nightlife, and free entrance to many museums across the city.
-Spending two days in Washington, DC would properly be the perfect amount of time for a visit.
+The city is relatively budget-friendly and popular among young people as there are plenty of hostels, vibrant nightlife, and free entrance to many museums.
+Spending two days in Washington, DC, would be the perfect time for a visit.
 However, the main sights are not far apart from each other and can be explored on a day trip as well.

 Boston